Met Office At a glance Beta test app Privacy Policy

 In the event that you uninstall the App, information/technologies stored on your device will be deleted.

-Please also refer to the Privacy Policies of our third party analytics providers as detailed above relating to the retention of your personal information.
+Please also refer to the Privacy Policies of our third party advertising and analytics providers as detailed above relating to the retention of your personal information.

 Your legal rights